tagion/tagion/README.md

     }

     enum Msg {
-    // define the type of message your actor should be able to receive
+        // define the type of message your actor should be able to receive..

     }
-    void task() {
+    void someSpawnableTask() {
-        stop = false;
+        stop = false; // To begin, the should be running.

         setState(Ctrl.STARTING); // Tell the owner that you are starting. scope (exit) setState(Ctrl.END); // Tell the owner that you have finished.